December is the gift-giving month of the year, so you need to think about your upcoming holiday campaigns.

 - Offer a benefit

-- Organize a brainstorm session, select the best idea, and build your campaign around it
+- Organize a brainstorming session, select the best idea, and build your campaign around it

 - Translate the creative idea into a real advertising campaign: list down the communications channels and marketing materials you want to execute and start producing them